Information-Theoretic Approaches to Differential Privacy: What else do we want to learn?

 \section{What \textit{else} do we want to learn?}

-As convenient and practical as it is, using information-theoretic quantities as privacy constraint is not fully exploited.
-This final part of the tutorial is reserved for concluding the tutorial by pointing out possible research directions on information-theoretic approaches to differential privacy for the future.
-In particular, for classification of adversarial examples in differentially private mechanisms where adversaries may look for means to modify the model, misclassify some inputs and consequently wreak a havoc on a system and its users, the source-coding theory could provide new insights in the differential privacy measure itself.
+As convenient and practical it is, using information-theoretic quantities as privacy constraint is not fully exploited.
+This final part is reserved for concluding the tutorial by pointing out possible research directions on information-theoretic approaches to differential privacy for the future.